midek1/libby/README.md

 - By default, `libby` filters out all filtypes except ePUBs and PDFs.
 - `libby` assumes `$HOME/books` (lowercase 'b') exists and saves all downloads there.

+# Why I made this

+Because everything else was too slow, tried to do too much, or no longer worked.